Palaemnema domina: Distribution and habitat

 Palaemnema domina is found in south-eastern Arizona, Mexico, and Central America as far south as Nicaragua.
 The shadowdamsels are in general forest insects, and this species is found in dense undergrowth alongside small, rocky streams.

 Biology

 Palaemnema domina is on the wing from July to September.
-In the heat of the day adults congregate in dense vegetation and tangled roots of fallen sycamores and cottonwoods within a few feet of the ground and in close proximity to streams.
+In the heat of the day adults congregate in dense vegetation and tangled roots of fallen sycamores and cottonwoods within a few feet of the ground and near to streams.
 They perch with abdomens dangling and can easily be caught by hand at this time.
 In the morning and evening and on cool cloudy or rainy days they are active, often moving round in tandem.
 Females are thought to lay eggs in the stems of plants growing in the water while the males perch nearby, presumably to keep other males away.
 The larvae live on the gravelly bed of fast flowing streams with large nymphs, at the end of the dry season, climbing onto mid-stream rocks to emerge.